 The Heritage Council of NSW assesses nominated heritage items for listing on the State Heritage Register and makes recommendations to the Minister for an item’s inclusion on the register.
 The Minister makes the final decision on whether the place is to be listed on the NSW State Heritage Register.

-Items are assessed against the seven Heritage Council criteria (link to https://www.heritage.nsw.gov.au/assets/Uploads/a-z-publications/a-c/Assessing-Heritage-Significance.pdf) related to an item’s historic, aesthetic, scientific, and social values.
+Items proposed for listing on the State Heritage Register are assessed against the Heritage Council of NSW criteria related to an item’s historic, aesthetic, scientific, and social values.